I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 - Clothes and shoes

-Whether you have great insurance, mediocre insurance, or no insurance, an essential sinking fund for medical is a must.
+Whether you have great insurance, mediocre insurance, or no insurance, an essential sinking fund for medical is necessary.

 Nobody will get through life without needing something.
 Keep some money aside for Nyquil when your husband comes down with a cold or new glasses for yourself.
 It will help alleviate the pain.